 - That information is accurate and accessible to the person to whom it relates; and

 - That information collected for a particular purpose, is not used or disclosed for another purpose.

 You have a right to access personal information the University holds about you.
-You can also request that personal information held about you be corrected or updated in accordance with the UNE Privacy Management Rule.
+You can also request that personal information held about you be corrected or updated in accordance with the UNE Privacy Management Plan.
 Please contact the UNE Privacy Officer for advice about privacy issues, any perceived breaches you consider that the University may have made to privacy management or the handling of personal information (and any special circumstances in which student and staff information may be released to third parties).